Access to Early Learning

 Children who are eligible for AEL

-Children who are or will be at least three years old by 30 April in the year they are enrolled to attend a kindergarten program and with a minimum of 2 relevant characteristics
+Children who are or will be at least three years old by 30 April in the year they are enrolled to attend a kindergarten program in the Greater Shepparton area and with a minimum of 2 relevant characteristics

 - known to Child Protection

 - child or parent intellectual or physical disability